I worked at a gym through college and have been a fitness junkie ever since, trying everything from P90X to yoga to power lifting.

 Here are a few of the highlights:

-Squat jumps/jump squats: In this, you perform a normal body weight squat, only as you come up from the lowest position you push off into a vertical jump.
+Squat jumps/jump squats: In this, you perform a normal bodyweight squat, only as you come up from the lowest position do, push off into a vertical jump.

 Tires: The at-home version of a tire agility course, wherein you jump over a series of (in this case) imaginary monster truck tires.